MiSTer-devel/Arcade-Galivan_MiSTer/Readme.md

 # Cosmo Police Galivan for MiSTerFPGA

 ## General description
 This core is an emulation of the GV-1412 PCB from Nichibutsu by [Pierco](https://github.com/pcornier).
-Only Galivan is supported for now.
+Galivan & Dangar are supported.

 Use a vertically oriented CRT like the original arcade cabinet for the best gaming experience!